mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction_TestGuide.rst

 The first time the interface is opened it will be disabled except for the RB number entry box and a pop up box which should prompt for a RB number.
 For testing purposes this can be anything.

-If a vanadium calibration has not previously been run the `Current calibration` will be empty.
+If a vanadium calibration has never been run the `Current calibration` will be empty.
+Once a calibration has been run these fields will retain their values for future runs of the program.
 The following files can be used for the calibration run.

 - *Vanadium#*: ENGINX00236516.nxs